Invasive Species Alert

 • It has a small thin stinger that is retractable so normally not visible.

 Please click on this Asian hornet comparison identification guide to aid with identification.
+Guide to identifying nests is also available here.

 What should I do and who to contact?